-- 1. In the entrance examination, referred to in Article 7.29 of the WHW, the candidate must demonstrate they have sufficient general education, knowledge and suitability to be able to follow the educational programme and sit the examinations in the History programme. - 2.
-The following requirements are set: - History: the candidate has knowledge and understanding of both general and Dutch history of the 19th and 20th century; this is assessed by having the student answer a number of written questions; and - Dutch: the candidate must pass the Dutch component of the Colloquium Doctum exam; and - English: for being admissible to the Dutch Geschiedenis programme, the candidate must achieve a minimum grade of 5.5 for the English part of the Colloquium Doctum examination.
-For being admissible to the English IB History programme, the candidate must achieve a minimum grade of 7.0 for the English part of the Colloquium Doctum examination. - 3.
-After a potential second change, the final assessment is expressed as "accepted" or "not accepted".
+- 1. In the entrance examination, referred to in Article 7.29 of the WHW, the candidate must demonstrate they have sufficient general education, knowledge and suitability to be able to follow the educational programme and sit the examinations in the History degree programme. - 2.
+The following requirements are set: - History: the candidate has knowledge and understanding of both general and Dutch history of the 19th and 20th century; this is assessed by the Colloquium Doctum exam; and - Dutch: the candidate must pass the Dutch component of the Colloquium Doctum exam; and - English: for being admissible to the Dutch track Geschiedenis, the candidate must achieve a minimum grade of 5.5 for the English part of the Colloquium Doctum examination.
+For being admissible to the English track IB History, the candidate must achieve a minimum grade of 7.0 for the English part of the Colloquium Doctum examination. - 3.
+After a potential resit, the final assessment is expressed as "accepted" or "not accepted".
 Within four weeks of taking the entrance examination, the candidate will be informed of the results. - 4.
 The entrance examination is a written exam administered at least twice a year on dates specified for each year. - 5.
 If requested, the Examination Board is authorised to grant exemption from one or more of the exams specified in paragraph 2 of this article. - 6.
 The result of the entrance examination is valid for two years.